 “Lifespan psychologists and developmental psychologists have stressed the importance of considering illness as a non-normative transition of life, which requests the individual to work towards the re-establishment of the normative life balance.

-“In this particular context, narrative becomes an opportunity to give voice to the disruption and to provide it within a time framework not separated from the other life events which form part of the individual’s autobiographical story.” ~ Fioretti et al. (7)
+“In this particular context, narrative becomes an opportunity to give voice to the disruption and to provide it within a time framework not separated from the other life events which form part of the individual’s autobiographical story.” ~ Fioretti et al.

 “I think one of the biggest obstacles in both clinical education and practice has to do with both time and value.
-Most practitioners believe that implementing narrative medicine principles will take an inordinate amount of time during a clinical encounter,” Pam Ressler answered in an online interview with Massage & Fitness Magazine.
+Most practitioners believe that implementing narrative medicine principles will take an inordinate amount of time during a clinical encounter,” Pam Ressler said in an online interview with Massage & Fitness Magazine.
 She is a registered nurse and a faculty member at Tufts University School of Medicine in Boston, Massachuetts.

 “ I think one reason is that initially integrating narrative-based medicine may be perceived as time-consuming, and in the U.S., payment is usually procedure-based, and not time-based.
 This will continue to evolve, but I think this is a barrier.
 Another reason is that narrative medicine invites some vulnerability for both the clinician and patient, as we deeply observe the human experience.”

-“I suspect that this is because the concepts are so nebulous and there is not a consistent algorithm to follow.
-The role and value of listening and connecting seems to be left out as the time constraints are significant and algorithms are easier to understand.
+“I suspect that this is because the concepts are so nebulous and there is not a consistent algorithm to follow,” he said.
+“The role and value of listening and connecting seems to be left out as the time constraints are significant and algorithms are easier to understand.
 Narrative medicine is a method that helps clinicians get to the heart of the experience of pain and, as such, it acknowledges a [biopsychosocial] perspective.”

 Ressler explained that clinicians who have been trained in narrative medicine have better patient outcomes when they align the care plan with patients’ values and goals.
-Even so, there is still another obstacle, which is the skepticism of narrative medicine in clinical care.
+Even so, there is still another obstacle: the skepticism of narrative medicine in clinical care.

 “Recently, I said to a new patient, ‘I am ready to hear your story now.
 I want to hear about you, your life, your back pain, and how those things interact,’” Stark said.
 “Her reply was insightful, and this was the most efficient four minutes of exploration of her issue that I can imagine.
 When I repeated that story to one of my colleagues, he told me that he would never dare ask that question because the electronic medical record that we use requires so much data that just listening would not allow him to get the required information into the system in an efficient manner.
 That is a huge barrier.”